ARM-software/acle/main/acle.md

 ### Name mangling

-The `"default"` version is not mangled on top of the language-specific name mangling.
+The `"default"` version is mangled with `".default"` on top of the language-specific name mangling.
+When the `"default"` version matches with an explicitly provided version an alias to be generated.

 The mangling function is compatible with the mangling for version information of the [[cxxabi]](#cxxabi), and it is defined as follows: